OpenSSL cheat sheet

 Note on key parts

-The "public" and the "private" key do not form a a relationship of reciprocally needy parts.
-That is, the possessor of the private key does not need the public key to perform operations.
-The public key is a subset of the private key, and the public key can always be regenerated from the private key:
+The "public" and the "private" key files do not form a relationship of reciprocally needed parts.
+The private key file always contains the public portion too.
+The public key file can always be regenerated from the private key file, like so:

 25519 who?